jmg052/S-P-500-Stock-Screener/README.md

 This is a simple stock screener for my finance class.

 Ultilizes:
--WRDS for Financial Ratio Data & Stock Price Data -TKinter for GUI
+-SQL Query from WRDS for Financial Ratio Data & Stock Price Data -TKinter for GUI
 -BeautifulSoup for webscraping from Wikipedia